aliesbelik/python-jtl/README.md

 - Stores results samples in named tuples;
 - Uses iterative XML parsing for better performance;
 - Automatically detects the file format (XML or CSV).

+## Note

+This project was originally exported from https://code.google.com/archive/p/python-jtl/.